Address: Sandown Raceway, 591-659 Princes Hwy, Springvale, Vic 3171, Australia

 Circuit type: Permanent road course

-Sandown Raceway promotes itself as 'the home of horsepower' and with good reason; it is now Australia's oldest permanent motor racing facility and also houses a busy horse racing circuit within its perimeter.
+Sandown Raceway promotes itself as 'the home of horsepower' and with good reason; it is now one of Australia's oldest permanent motor racing facilies and also houses a busy horse racing circuit within its perimeter.
 Nestling within Melbourne's Springvale suburbs, the circuit today hosts five major meetings each year, the highlight of which is the annual visit of Australian Supercar Championships.